yzhs/spark/README.md

 If you do not wish to use Tor, simply remove the `tor` variable from the configuration.

-### parcimonie.sh

-[parcimonie.sh][24] is provided to periodically refresh entries in the user's GnuPG keyring over the Tor network.
-The service is added to `/etc/nmtrust/trusted_units` and respects the `tor.run_on` variable.

-## BitlBee

-[BitlBee][25] and [WeeChat][26] are used to provide chat services.
-A systemd service unit for BitlBee is installed, but not enabled or started by default.
-Instead, the service is added to `/etc/nmtrust/trusted_units`, causing the NetworkManager trusted unit dispatcher to activate the service whenever a connection is established to a trusted network.
-The service is stopped whenever the network goes down or a connection is established to an untrusted network.

-To have the service activated at boot, change the `bitlbee.run_on` variable from `trusted` to `all`.

-If the `bitlbee.run_on` variable is set to anything other than `trusted` or `all`, the service will never be activated.

-By default BitlBee will be configured to proxy through Tor.
-To disable this, remove the `bitlebee.torify` variable or disable Tor entirely by removing the `tor` variable.

-## PostgreSQL

-[PostgreSQL][28] is installed and enabled by default.
-If the `postgresql.enable` variable is set to anything other than `True` or is not defined, the service will not be started or enabled.

-This is intended for local development.
-PostgreSQL is configured to only listen on localhost and no additional ports are opened in the default firewall.
-This configuration means that PostgreSQL is not a network service.
-As such, the PostgreSQL service is not added to `/etc/nmtrust/trusted_units`.

-Additional configuration options are set which improve performance but make the database service inappropriate for production use.

-## Himawaripy

-[Himawaripy][29] is provided to fetch near-realtime photos of Earth from the Japanese [Himawari 8][30] weather satellite and set them as the user's desktop background via feh.
-This should provide early warning of the presence of any Vogon constructor fleets appearing over the Eastern Hemisphere.

-A systemd service unit and timer is installed, but not enabled or started by default.
-Instead, the service is added to `/etc/nmtrust/trusted_units`, causing the NetworkManager trusted unit dispatcher to activate the service whenever a connection is established to a trusted network.
-The service is stopped whenever the network goes down or a connection is established to an untrusted network.

-To have the service activated at boot, change the `himawaripy.run_on` variable from `trusted` to `all`.

-If the `himawaripy.run_on` variable is set to anything other than `trusted` or `all`, the service will never be activated.

-By default the timer is scheduled to fetch a new image at 15 minute intervals.
-This can be changed by modifying the `himawaripy.run_time` variable.

-By completely removing the `himawaripy` variable, no related tasks will be run.

 [1]: http://www.ansible.com
 [2]: https://www.archlinux.org
 [3]: https://wiki.archlinux.org/index.php/Installation_guide#Post-installation